codecosm/discord-bot-template/README.md

 Replace '\<your_prefix_here\>' with the prefix that you want people to use when interacting with the bot and '\<your_token_here\>' with the discord token of your bot account.
 If you don't know how to set up a discord bot account, follow [this guide.](https://discordjs.guide/preparations/setting-up-a-bot-application.html)

 You can add new commands as files in the `./src/ts/commands/` folder.
 There is an existing template command file, which shows the basic structure of a command file.

-Now open up a new powershell instance, cd to the main directory of the bot and type `npm install`, then wait until all requirements are installed.

 To start the bot type `node .` and press enter.
 Alternatively, if you want the bot to restart with the newest changes everytime you save a file during development, type `npm run dev` to start the bot using nodemon.